PierreRamoin/OOParadigm/README.md

 Your goal is to browse the program to understand what it does on several levels.

-To do that, you should start on the entry class ```com.pierreramoin.example1.ToyExample```, and try to answer the following questions:
+To do that, you should start on the entry class ```com.pierreramoin.example1.ToyExample```, and follow the project tree to answer the following questions:
 - At the highest level (the entry class), what is the program doing ?
 - Try to describe, how the```ToyCompany``` ```produce``` a toy ?
 - How many ```Transaction``` are listed in the ```BankAccount```, at the end of the execution ?